Suns rout short-handed Spurs 140-103, keep hope for top seed

 TIP-INS

-Suns: Phoenix center Deandre Ayton missed his second straight game with a sore left knee.
+Suns: Williams said he would likely sit some players Sunday after opting not to rest anyone Saturday. … Ayton missed his second straight game with a sore left knee.
 Ayton missed his first game of the season Thursday as the Suns beat the Portland Trail Blazers 118-117.
-He is averaging 14.4 points and 10.5 rebounds for the Suns. .
-Cameron Johnson was out with a sprained right wrist.
+He is averaging 14.4 points and 10.5 rebounds for the Suns.